NinjaNas/ATS-Programming-Database/README.md

 - routes - Contains the routing for the api

+- controllers - Contains the logic for the api calls

 - utils - Contains auth strategies, helper functions, and code that is reused

   - `\bcrypt` - Hash library, helper functions